 Seek Shelter If Possible

-Most AT-Style shelters aren’t a perfectly safe shelter as they aren’t grounded and. have an open side but on trail beggars can’t be choosers with limited options they will be your best coverage option.
+Most AT-Style shelters aren’t perfectly safe shelters as they aren’t grounded and. have an open side but on the trail, beggars can’t be choosers with limited options they will be your best coverage option.

 If caught out you would want to avoid less safe options like outhouses and those open picnic shelters you find in many parks with wide open areas and no real walls to protect you.

-This is the worst case overall, if there is no clear protection or shelter options like when caught above treeline, in open grasslands, or other large open areas.
+This is the worst case overall if there are no clear protection or shelter options like when caught above a treeline, in open grasslands, or in other large open areas.